astrophys/meta-analysis_and_p-values/README.md

 This is rather neat.

 ### Section 2 : t-score using entire sample
+In this section we use the [Independent two-sample t-test](https://en.wikipedia.org/wiki/Student%27s_t-test).
+In order for this to work, the population distributions must have the same number of samples and standard deviation.
+Therefor for this section to run, these conditions must be met.

 ### Section 3 : Computing t-scores using Student's t-test and Welch's t-test